GregoryGreen/AppsintheAppleStore/README.md

 # Project Overview
 This project focuses on helping app developers make data-driven decisions about app development, by analyzing data from the Apple Store, we uncover trends and insights to inform decisions on:

-What type of app to build.
+What type of app to build,
-Popular app categories.
+Popular app categories,
-Optimal pricing strategies.
+Optimal pricing strategies,
-How to maximize user ratings.
+How to maximize user ratings
 # Problem Statement
 App developers need reliable data insights to:
 Identify popular app categories.